thusdayogor/Profile/README.md

 This application was developed as part of a test task.

-What is used and for what
+What is used and for what?

 1) MVVM pattern (LiveData, ViewModel)
 2) ViewBinding is used